9 Ways To Recover From Burnout: Moving Forward When You're Exhausted

 2. Create action items for systemic changes

-• Set work boundaries: When you notice yourself being unproductive, take a short break.
+• Set work boundaries: When you notice yourself being unproductive, take short breaks.
 If you work from home, set up a work space and a play space so you associate home with more than just work.
 Similarly, set a schedule so that you know you can “turn off” at a specific time.

 Download Your Free 9 Ways To Recover From Burnout: Moving Forward When You're Exhausted Guide